Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 There's a few more traits you may want to be aware of when making your own iterators:

-`IntoIterator` can be implemented on any type that can be turned into an `Iterator`.
-One place you may find yourself using it is on newtypes.
+`IntoIterator` can be implemented on any type that can be turned into. an.. `Iterator`.

+Ah, I see what they did there.

+One place you may find yourself using it is on newtypes, or types where the most important data inside is represented as some kind of collection.

+Lets say we have a newtype Albums, that contains a Vector of Album

+In our domain logic, it might make sense that we can start a new collection of Albums and add an Album to it by buying it.

+If we were to implement `IntoIterator` for `Albums` there are two important associated types that we need to specify.

+`Item` is easy, that'll be our `Album` type.

+`IntoIter` is the name of the type that _is_ the Iterator.

+Remember back at the start, we created a Fibonacci Iterator.

+Our struct `Fibonacci` is the Iterator type.

+What the trait is actually asking us for here is the data type that will manage the iteration process for us.

+We're using a Vec internally and Vec has a generic Iterator struct it uses when you turn a Vec into an Iterator, so we can use that, filling in the Generic with our Item type.

+All we need to do then is return the result of calling Vec `.into_iter()`...

+Yeah it does feel overly simplistic, I find its better not to worry about it.

+Once we've done that, turning our Albums type into an Iterator of Album is trivial.

 ```rust
 {{# include iterators / src / bin / albums.rs: Albums}}